mm80843/T3.5/docs/Benef/PBN__Benef_300.md

 ## Articles mentionning this Benefit

 * [Revisiting the built environment: 10 potential development changes and paradigm shifts due to COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_59.md)

+## Name of the Benefit

+Smaller and individual spaces reduce the chances of disease transmission and provide a safer and healthier environment for occupants.